 Sniper Elite 5 review: How long to beat?

-It took me 13 hours to complete the campaign in Sniper Elite 5 with each of the nine main levels (excluding the finale) ranging somewhere between 90 minutes to two and a half hours to beat.
+It took me 13 hours to complete the campaign in Sniper Elite 5 on PlayStation 5 with each of the nine main levels (excluding the finale) ranging somewhere between 90 minutes to two and a half hours to beat.
 This was extremely refreshing after investing almost 200 hours into the likes of Horizon Forbidden West and Elden Ring in the months prior.
 Sniper Elite 5 never outstays its welcome, and for that I'm glad.

 Online multiplayer, Axis Invasion and Survival, in theory, offer limitless playtime depending on how much time you want to invest.
 Again, once I've played more I'll update this review.